IrfanBaqui/apijam/Labs/Core/Lab 6 Traffic Management - Rate Limit APIs/README.md

 ![image alt text](./media/image_2.png)

-* Using the Developer Portal, register 2 new Developer Apps, one for each of your new products (refer back to [Lab-4](../Lab%204%20API%20Consumption%20-%20Developers%20and%20Apps) if you don't remember how to register a developer app).
+* Using the Developer Portal, register 2 new Developer Apps, one for each of your new products (refer back to Lab-4 if you don't remember how to register a developer app).
 Record the API Keys for each App.

-* Launch the [REST Test client](https://apigee-rest-client.appspot.com/) and run some tests using each API Key.
+* In the Trace tool of your API Proxy, run some tests using each API Key.
 Verify that with the *Bronze* API key that you cannot send in more than 1 request per minute without triggering a quota exceeded exception:

 ![image alt text](./media/image_3.png)